PoeWunLee/covid-dashboard/README.md

 ## Description
 An interactive dashboard aim to visualise global COVID19 cases (confirmed, recovered, deaths and active).

-Select display date to view cases on a particular date
+Select display date to view cases on a particular date.